 - 9. ROOM SAFES: Two safes have been installed in each of the lodge rooms used by the Mott Training Center (Live Oak, Tree Tops, and Deer Lodge).
 These safes are a type that allows the user to input their own combination of numbers to facilitate opening and closing.
 The Mott Training Center has a master key for emergency entry.
 Safes are to be left in the open position when checking out of your room. - 10.
-WEAPONS: Weapons are permitted in rooms under the following conditions.
-Authorized firearms and magazines stored while at the Mott Training Center shall be in a safe condition and stored in one of the following locations: your room safe in Live Oak, Tree Tops, or Deer Lodge, one of the Mott Training Center's safes in the Whitehead Room or secured in your vehicle. - 11.
-ALCOHOLIC BEVERAGES: Participants shall not possess or consume alcoholic beverages in common areas (living room) while on the Asilomar Conference Grounds unless provided and hosted by Concessionaire ARAMARK. - 12.
-SMOKING: Smoking is not permitted in the Mott Training Center or in any lodge or guest room on the Asilomar Conference Grounds. - 13.
+ALCOHOLIC BEVERAGES: Participants shall not possess or consume alcoholic beverages in common areas (living room) while on the Asilomar Conference Grounds unless provided and hosted by Concessionaire ARAMARK. - 11.
+SMOKING: Smoking is not permitted in the Mott Training Center or in any lodge or guest room on the Asilomar Conference Grounds. - 12.
 TRAINING CENTER: The Mott Training Center is located on Asilomar Conference Grounds, part of Asilomar State Beach.
 The Conference Grounds are operated for our Department by a concessionaire, and all lodging and food services are provided to us by employees of the concessionaire.
 Constant efforts are made to maintain a sound, harmonious working relationship between the Department and concessionaire.
 None of us can expect preferential treatment for any reason and, as a departmental employee you will be expected to join in our continuing effort toward an effective relationship with each Asilomar concession staff member.
 On occasion, non-departmental groups may be staying in the same lodges.
 It is imperative that you represent the Department well on and off duty.